infernojs/eslint-plugin-inferno/docs/rules/jsx-space-before-closing.md

 # inferno/jsx-space-before-closing

-� Enforce spacing before closing bracket in JSX.
+📝 Enforce spacing before closing bracket in JSX.

 ❌ This rule is deprecated.
-It was replaced by [`inferno/jsx-tag-spacing`](jsx-tag-spacing.md).

-� This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
+🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->